2xBuild/math-fun/README.md

 21. Word Problems

 # Digits
 It means how long a number will be in expressions.
-You can edit it with digit command.
-The more digit you set, the difficulty rises proportionately.
+You can edit it with the digit command.
+The more digits you set, the difficulty rises proportionately.

 # Config
-your info is saved in 'user.json' file. you can always reset it with 'reset' command or change it.
+Your info is saved in 'user.json' file.
+You can always reset it with the 'reset' command or change it.

 # Contribution
 if you feel this game should be improved/be more efficient or have extra features, feel free to contribute in it.